-- 25.3 In an emergency such as a fire alarm or a bomb alert, the invigilator must take the following action: - a) stop the candidates from writing; - b) collect the attendance register (in order to ensure all candidates are present) and evacuate the examination room in line with the instructions given by the appropriate authority; - c) advise candidates to leave all question papers and scripts in the examination room.
-Candidates must be advised to close their answer booklet: - d) ensure the candidates leave the room in silence; - e) ensure candidates are supervised as closely as possible while they are out of the examination room so that there is no discussion about the examination; - f) make a note of the time of the interruption and how long it lasted; - g) allow the candidates the remainder of the working time set for the examination once it resumes; - h) if there are only a few candidates, consider the possibility of taking the candidates (with question papers and scripts) to another place to finish the examination; - make a full report of the incident and of the action taken and send to the relevant awarding body. - 25.4 As each incident will be different, advice must be sought from the relevant awarding body as soon as it is safe to do so.
-This is particularly so where the centre is concerned about the security of the examination(s). - 25.5 Where candidates are unable to return to the building to complete the examination, the relevant awarding body must be contacted immediately for advice.
-The awarding bodies have procedures in place to ensure that candidates are not disadvantaged where they are unable to complete the examination due to circumstances beyond their control.
+- In an emergency such as a fire alarm or a bomb alert, the invigilator must take the following action: - a. stop the candidates from writing; - b. collect the attendance register (in order to ensure all candidates are present) and evacuate the examination room in line with the instructions given by the appropriate authority: - c. advise candidates to leave all question papers and scripts in the examination room.
+Candidates must be advised to close their answer booklet; - d. ensure the candidates leave the room in silence; - e. ensure candidates are supervised as closely as possible while they are out of the examination room so that there is no discussion about the examination; - f. make a note of the time of the interruption and how long it lasted; - g. allow the candidates the remainder of the working time set for the examination once it resumes: - h. if there are only a few candidates, consider the possibility of taking the candidates (with question papers and scripts) to another place to finish the examination. - 25.4 A full report of the incident must be produced and retained on file if required by an awarding body. - 25.5 Any breach of question paper security or malpractice must be reported to the awarding body immediately. - 25.6 As each incident will be different, advice can be sought from the relevant awarding body as soon as it is safe to do so. - An online application for special consideration must be submitted to the relevant awarding body where candidates have been disadvantaged.